brentyi/tyro/docs/source/examples/overriding_configs.rst

 Overriding YAML Configs
 -----------------------

 :mod:`tyro` understands a wide range of data structures, including standard dictionaries and lists.

-If you have a library of existing YAML files that you want to use, `tyro` can help override values within them.
+If you have a library of existing YAML files that you want to use, :func:`tyro.cli` can help override values within them.

 .. note::